Oliver Twist: Plot

-Oliver Twist is born into a life of poverty and misfortune, raised in a workhouse in the fictional town of Mudfog.
+Oliver Twist is born into a life of poverty and misfortune, raised in a workhouse in a town some 70 miles from London.
 The children working there receive very little food; after six months, they draw lots, with the loser asking for another portion of gruel.
-Oliver is designated, and so he approaches workhouse manager Mr. Bumble and humbly requests another serving.
+Oliver is designated, and so he approaches the master of the workhouse and requests a second helping.
 A great uproar ensues at this perceived act of rebellion.

-Oliver is removed from the workhouse and sent into the service of undertaker Mr. Sowerberry.
-One day, clumsy co-apprentice Noah Claypole insults Oliver's mother and an enraged physical altercation ensues.
-Oliver runs away to London to seek a better life.
+Oliver is removed from the workhouse and put in solitary confinement; he is flogged every day by the beadle, Mr Bumble, of which three times a week are in front of the other boys.
+After some time Oliver is offered at a premium as an apprentice; he is taken on by Mr Sowerberry, an undertaker.
+One day, his jealous co-apprentice, Noah Claypole, insults Oliver's mother and an enraged Oliver attacks him.
+When he is punished by Mr Bumble and Mr Sowerberry, Oliver runs away to London to seek a better life.

-Oliver falls in with an infamous criminal known as Fagin, who trains orphan boys as pickpockets.
-During his training, Oliver is apprehended by his intended victim, an old gentleman named Mr. Brownlow.
-Brownlow takes Oliver home and cares for him.
+Oliver meets a young man named Jack Dawkins who calls himself "the Artful Dodger", offers him food and lodging and takes him to meet an infamous criminal known as Fagin, who trains orphan boys as pickpockets.
+Oliver innocently begins Fagin's training, but when he goes out with the Dodger and another boy and sees them stealing a handkerchief from an old gentleman named Mr Brownlow, he realizes the truth.
+While the Dodger and the other boy escape, Oliver is pursued, apprehended, formally arrested and tried before Magistrate Fang.
+Interceding for Oliver, Brownlow takes him home and cares for him.
 As Oliver recovers, Brownlow and his housekeeper notice that Oliver resembles a woman depicted in a portrait hanging in Brownlow's home.

-Fagin sends a young woman named Nancy, and her abusive lover, the robber Bill Sikes, to bring Oliver back to Fagin's lair.
-Fagin forces him to participate in a burglary.
-The robbery goes wrong, and Oliver ends up under the care of the people he was supposed to rob: Miss Rose and her guardian Mrs. Maylie.
+Worried that Oliver might incriminate him and his gang, Fagin sends a young woman named Nancy and her abusive lover, the robber Bill Sikes, to abduct Oliver and bring him back to Fagin's lair.
+Fagin forces him to participate in a burglary planned by Sikes.
+The robbery goes wrong; while Sikes escapes, Oliver, after having been wounded, ends up in the care of the people he was supposed to rob: Miss Rose and her guardian Mrs Maylie.